pietrobraione/jbse-manual/text/lics.rst

    {R_ANY}.head(.next)* aliases nothing

 where ``{R_ANY}`` matches any origin string.
-This way it is possible to express the constraint that any two distinct lists may not share nodes, a constraint that cannot be expressed by repOk methods.
+This way it is possible to express the constraint that any two distinct lists may not share nodes, a kind of constraint that cannot be expressed by a repOk method.

 Now let's consider another variation of the example.
 This time we add to ``LinkedList.Node``\ s a field ``prev``, that must point to the previous node in the list, or to ``null`` if no previous node exists.
 This constraint can be expressed as follows::